Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 https://www.donationalerts.com/r/JapaneseSchoolgirl<br />

 # Communication:
 I don't accept unknown friend requests, so if you want to DM me in Discord there is a huge chance I won't notice you.
 It's better to use GitHub or [Steam](https://steamcommunity.com/id/EternalSchoolgirl/) to contact me (its not necessary to add me, I have open comment section).
-I also have [Discord Server](https://discord.gg/nZMbKkw), but it has a manual approval of every user before they are allowed to write or read most of conversation channels.<br />
+I also have [Discord Server](https://discord.gg/nZMbKkw), but it has a manual approval of every user before they are allowed to write or read most of conversation channels.
+You can also try to write me on [Twitch](https://www.twitch.tv/EternalSchoolgirl), but it's not the most convenient way.<br />

 # TODO:
 - ".sent" files aren't generating automatically, it's caused by inability to get a link by sent file's ID (because file sending doesn't return an ID):<br />